 Their plan, however, takes a turn for the worst.
 The clerk tells them no–she won’t turn the money over.
 So, still not wanting to seriously hurt anyone, or for that matter kill anyone, Jim decided to strike the clerk with the firearm – hoping to gain her compliance.
 When he struck her with the firearm, however, she fell and hit her head and died.

 By no means was Jim trying to kill the clerk and he in no way intentionally killed her.
 He nonetheless will likely be charged with felony murder under state law because during the commission of committing an armed robbery he caused the death of the store clerk.
 An experienced lawyer could walk you through your Newnan murder case and determine what your options are through the criminal process.

-There are only three sentencing options for someone convicted of malice murder.
+As an attorney can further explain, there are only three sentencing options for someone convicted of malice murder.

 1. Life without parole – a person sentenced to life without parole will serve the remainder of their time on earth in the state penitentiary with no possibility of ever being released, assuming their conviction stands.

 2. Life with parole – a person sentenced to life with parole is sentenced to serve the remainder of their life in prison as well.
 With this sentence, however, the person becomes eligible for parole after serving thirty years of their sentence.